 - Select ExpenseIn from results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

 Configure and test Azure AD SSO for ExpenseIn

 Configure and test Azure AD SSO with ExpenseIn using a test user called B.Simon.
 For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in ExpenseIn.

-To configure and test Azure AD SSO with ExpenseIn, complete the following building blocks:
+To configure and test Azure AD SSO with ExpenseIn, perform the following steps:

 - Configure Azure AD SSO to enable your users to use this feature.

 - Configure ExpenseIn SSO to configure the SSO settings on application side.

 - Create ExpenseIn test user to have a counterpart of B.Simon in ExpenseIn that is linked to the Azure AD representation of user.

 - Test SSO to verify whether the configuration works.